A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Four-Stage Data Augmentation

 The optimal coefficients vector of the GEV beamformer is computed by maximizing the output SNR, which may introduce speech distortion.
-To obtain a distortionless source signal, a single-channel post-filter $\omega_f$ is added as follows
+To obtain a distortionless target sound source, a single-channel post-filter $\omega_f$ is added as follows

 According to the blind analytical normalization method \cite{warsitz2007blind}, the post-filter $\omega_f$ is obtained as